 The following statistical tools were used in treating the problems in this study.

 Mean.
-This was used to determine the extent of pedagogical performance of teachers and the level 21st century skills of the learners.
+This was used to determine the extent of teachers' pedagogical performance and the level of learners' 21st-century skills.

 Pearson-r.
-This was used to determine the significance of the relationship between the pedagogical performance of teachers and the level 21st century skills of the learners.
+This was used to determine the significance of the relationship between of 21st-century skills of the learners' 21st-century skills.

 results